hellenike/textbook/docs/topics/participles1/index.md

 ### English participles

 English has a very limited set of participles.
 We can add *ing* to a verb stem to create a participle in a present tense and active voice.
-In a phrase like the cliché "babbling brook", "brook" is a noun described by the adjective "babbling".
+In a phrase like the cliché "babbling brook "brook" is a noun described by the adjective "babbling".
 "Babbling" is a participle in the active voice: we're saying that "the brook babbles."
 It's also in the present tense: the brook is babbling as we speak.

 We can also add *ed* to a verb stem to create a participle in a past tense and passive voice.
 The phrase "dreaded news" describes the noun "news" with an adjective made from the verb "to dread".
 The voice is passive: the news is not the active subject dreading something, but the passive subject, the thing that is dreaded.
 The tense is past: the news was already dreaded before we speak.